 Ghost Tours – If one of your top reasons to visit Savannah is to scope out paranormal activities, you won't be disappointed!
 Tracking down ghosts is one of the city's most popular tourist attractions.

 Trolley Tours – A hop on/hop off tour bus is a great way to see the city, particularly during the hot summer months.
 The trolley departs from the Savannah Visitors Center every 20 minutes.
-I suggest taking the tour all the way around the city once to decide which of the 16 drop-off points warrant further exploration.
+I suggest taking the tour all the way around once to decide which of the 16 drop-off points warrant further exploration.
 (The beautiful interior of the Cathedral of St. John the Baptist on Lafayette Square is a must!)
 Be on the lookout for the most charming member of the tour; crowd favorite Forrest Gump makes an appearance about halfway through!

 Savannah Squares & Parks

 There are currently 22 squares throughout the Historic District and a few larger parks scattered about the area.
 The squares provide much needed greenery and a quiet place to rest amidst the commotion of the city.

 Forsyth Park & Farmers' Market – Forsyth is undoubtedly the most recognizable park in Savannah and is home to the city's most photographed fountain.
 It's a popular elopement spot, so you might get lucky and catch a wedding in progress during your visit!
 The south side of the park is where you'll find the Forsyth Farmers' Market every Saturday morning from 9 – 1.

 Chippewa Square – Although Forrest Gump's famous bench is long gone, this square is still worth a visit.
 A statue of General James Oglethorpe, founder of the colony of Georgia, is prominently displayed in the center of the square.
 The beautiful Savannah Theatre is adjacent to the park.
 [Forrest's bench was relocated to the Savannah History Museum.]